About the Forest of Reading

 - To contribute to the financial stability of the Canadian publishing industry

-- To provide teacher-librarians, librarians, library staff and parent volunteers with a meaningful tool for improving literacy in schools and libraries
+staff and parents with a meaningful tool for improving literacy in

 - To respond to community interest and needs